ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 Then run this command sequence (we suggest using a better password) to setup the database:
 ::
-   CREATE ROLE clarity_user WITH LOGIN PASSWORD 'password';
+   CREATE USER clarity_user WITH LOGIN PASSWORD 'password';
    CREATE DATABASE clarity;
    \connect clarity
-   CREATE SCHEMA nlp;
-   GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA nlp TO clarity_user;
-   GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA nlp TO clarity_user;
    \i ddl/ddl.sql
    \i ddl/omop_vocab.sql
    \i ddl/omop_indexes.sql
+   GRANT USAGE ON SCHEMA nlp TO clarity_user;
+   GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA nlp TO clarity_user;
+   GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA nlp TO clarity_user;

 These commands create the database, setup the tables and indexes, and grant the ``clarity_user`` sufficient privileges to use it with ClarityNLP.